mismith/cavirtex-php/woocommerce_cavirtex/readme.txt

 = Where do I set my IPN URL? =

-You'll need to set your IPN URL in CaVirtex's [Merchant Profile page](https://www.cavirtex.com/merchant_information).
+You'll need to set your IPN URL in your [CaVirtEx Merchant Profile page](https://www.cavirtex.com/merchant_information).